vuejs/vue-cli/README.md

 You can also pass `--watch` to run tests in watch mode.

-Note that `jest -o` (running tests related to modified files) isn't always accurate because some tests spawn child processes.
+Note that `jest --onlyChanged` isn't always accurate because some tests spawn child processes.

 ### Plugin Development